luevano/luevano.xyz/src/blog/temp/jellyfin_server_with_sonarr_radarr.md

 systemctl start radarr.service
 ```

-This will start the service and create the default configs under `/var/lib/radarr`, but we need to change the `URLBase` as we're running the reverse proxy under a subdirectory (`/radarr`).
+This will start the service and create the default configs under `/var/lib/radarr`.
+We need to change the `URLBase` as we're running the reverse proxy under a subdirectory (`/radarr`).
 Edit `/var/lib/radarr/config.xml` and change the `URLBase` config:

 ```xml
 ...